This is a guide targeted at "intermediate" learners.

 Next, if you want, you don't need to but I recommend it, enable automatic audio playback, so we know how to pronounce a word correctly the moment we look it up.
 Also add the extra audio source because surprisingly it adds extra audio!

-Update 2021: You can now add the Forvo audio source in Yomichan.
+You can also add the Forvo audio source in Yomichan.
 See Yomichan Setup Tutorial for more info.

 I will touch on dictionaries in the next section.